salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 5. [OpenBLAS](https://en.wikipedia.org/wiki/OpenBLAS) - open-source, based on GotoBLAS
 6. etc.

 If you look at the OpenBLAS  [code](https://github.com/OpenMathLib/OpenBLAS/blob/develop/kernel/x86_64/sgemm_kernel_8x4_haswell.c), you'll notice it's a mix of C and low-level assembly code.
 In fact, OpenBLAS, GotoBLAS, and BLIS are all written in C/FORTRAN/Assembly and contain matmul implementations handcrafted for different CPU types.
 During runtime, the appropriate function is called depending on the detected CPU device.
-I challenged myself and asked if it is possible to write a high-performance matmul (across a wide range of matrix sizes) without diving deep into Assembly and Fortran code, at least for my CPU.
-After some searching on the internet, I found a couple of exciting and educational step-by-step tutorials on how to implement fast matmul from scratch, covering both theoretical and practical aspects:
+I challenged myself and asked if it is possible to write fast matmul without diving deep into Assembly and Fortran code, at least for my CPU.
+After some searching on the internet, I found a couple of exciting and educational step-by-step tutorials on how to implement high-performance matmul from scratch, covering both theoretical and practical aspects:

 1. [Fast Multidimensional Matrix Multiplication on CPU from Scratch](https://siboehm.com/articles/22/Fast-MMM-on-CPU) by Simon Boehm.
 2. [Matrix Multiplication](https://en.algorithmica.org/hpc/algorithms/matmul/) by Sergey Slotin.